How to Write a Statement of Intent for Your Play Based Learning Classroom

 Plan a Statement of Intent that is truly personalised by editing the Related Learning Experiences and provocations column.

-And now you have a purposeful and valuable planning document you will be using and referring to over the fortnight.
-We always keep a digital copy of our Statement of Intents and we modify them each year.
+Now that you have a purposeful and valuable planning document you will be using and referring to over the fortnight, we always keep a digital copy of our Statement of Intents and we modify them each year.
 It’s so good to have a growing bank of investigation and learning provocation ideas to refer to each year.

 If you liked this process for writing a Statement of Intent, you can download it as a PowerPoint presentation HERE in my Free Resource Library.
 It includes all the pictures and information in this blog post as well as how to write a Term Menu.